desmos-labs/primer/phase-4/update-node.md

    ```

 5. Commit the changes, push them to your forked repo and create a pull request.
 If you do not know how to create one, refer to the [GitHub Pull Requests guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+In order to know more about the validators program for Phase 4 you can reference the following [Medium article](https://medium.com/@terencesflam/e70907be87db).